-In a previous posting, I noted that a good benchmark for what’s really going on in the global economy is to trace current activity in industry supply chains.
-Specifically, I noted that major chemical and semiconductor companies, first steps in many supply chains, were dramatically cutting back on production levels for the next few months.
-This week, we have additional, and perhaps more profound evidence that global supply chains are rapidly ratcheting down output.
+In a prior Supply Chain Matters posting, I noted that a good benchmark for what’s really going on in the global economy is to trace current activity in industry supply chains.
+Specifically, that major chemical and semiconductor companies, first steps in many supply chains, were dramatically cutting back on production levels for the next few months.
+This week, there is additional and profound evidence that global supply chains are rapidly ratcheting down output.

-An article on FT.com also points to two surveys reflecting that manufacturing activity in China, the world hub of manufacturing, also declined sharply in November.
+A recent published Financial Times report also points to two surveys reflecting that manufacturing activity in China, the world hub of manufacturing, also declined sharply in November.
 This article indicates that most Chinese economists expect Chinese manufacturing to remain weak for at least six months, if not longer.
-A separate article highlights that in Shenzhen province, China’s largest export hub of manufactured goods, 682 factories have ceased production thus far, with thousands of workers both unemployed and malcontent.
+A separate FT report highlights that in Shenzhen province, China’s largest export hub of manufactured goods, 682 factories have ceased production thus far, with thousands of workers both unemployed and malcontent.
 Production levels in Europe and Russia have also significantly declined.

 There have been two different sides to the rapid adoption of lean, pull-oriented, or demand-driven supply chain processes.
 On the one hand, they have led to more customer responsive fulfillment, less total inventory, and far more cost-efficient supply chains.
 On the other hand, when product demand dramatically decelerates as is happening, all tiers within that supply chain quickly feel the effects at just about the same time.
 Add the fact that advanced supply chain technology has enabled broader, more-timely visibility and control across the extended supply chain.
 Shake and stir, and perhaps what’s unfolding are an unprecedented set of events that are now cascading across many industry supply chains.